 3. HELLENISMOS AND “(NEO)PAGANISM”

-“Neopagans” understand themeselves as “pagans”.
-Hellenes are not “pagans” at all.
-In modern society this term refers to ancient or native religions, because it was imposed upon them by Monotheism.
-Just like christianity has imposed itself by fire and sword upon the Greeks, Romans and native Americans, it also imposed the “term” “Paganism” upon them.
+Actually, Hellenes are not “pagans” at all.
+In modern society, this term often refers to ancient or native religions, because it was imposed upon them by monotheism.
+Just like christianity has imposed itself by the fire and the sword upon the Greeks, Romans and native Americans, it also imposed the “term” “Paganism” upon them.
 The ancients never called themselves “pagans”.
 This means that the term “paganism” itself is an alienation.

 “The term ‘Pagan’, which in the original Latin is derived from Paganus (peasant), is yet another insult used by the victorious Christians since the 4th Century, to belittle what remained of the Native Religions.
 They used this to label all those remaining loyal to their Ethnic Traditions, to imply that they were uneducated and uncouth villagers.
 The term was used for centuries in most European languages to refer to the Ethnikoi.
 In the 20th Century, it was reintroduced with the suffix neo (viz.
 Neopaganism), by various Christian-inspired devotees of Esotericism and the New Age.
 ‘Neopaganism’ doesn’t concern us.
 It may even be a manufactured ploy to detract from the current world rule of the so-called ‘Monotheists’.”
 (YSEE, FAQ 24).